Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Additional Layers

 \subsubsection{Pseudonyms}

-High-risk users such as whistleblowers often need to create accounts which are not linked to any real-world physical identifiers (e.g. phone numbers and email addresses).
-Session account creation only requires generation of a public-private key pair, making it trivial for users to establish multiple pseudonyms without needing to link their account to pieces of information which could be used to identify them.
+High-risk users (such as whistleblowers) often need to create accounts without using personal identifying information (e.g. phone numbers and email addresses).
+Session account creation only requires generation of a public-private key pair, making it trivial for users to establish multiple pseudonyms without needing to link their account to personal information which could be used to deanonymise them.